 Doctors often recommend tracking what triggers the eczema so those things can be avoided, thus minimizing the number of flare-ups.
 Another common recommendation is to keep the skin moisturized, either with over the counter moisturizers or prescription corticosteroid creams or ointments to reduce itching and repair skin.
 In more severe cases when the skin is damaged antibiotics may be prescribed to fight infection.
 Other options include anti-itching drugs, or drugs to control inflammation.

-The is no current cure for eczema.
+There is currently no cure for eczema.
 Patients will typically experience periods of flare-up and remission over the course of their life, although children may grow out of it with time.
 With proper monitoring and management, some people can achieve good control and overall quality of life.

 How can Traditional Chinese Medicine and Acupuncture treat eczema?